 - The Heat has the overweight, out-of-breath and possibly slightly concussed Sgt.
 Mullins pursuing a drug dealer whose groin she just pulverised by yanking him down onto the fence he was trying to clamber over, both of them shambling and groaning.
 She eventually catches him up by throwing a watermelon at his back, knocking him down.

 - In Alan Partridge: Alpha Papa, Alan, Pat and Michael lead the police on a low speed chase in the mobile studio, broadcasting traffic information about the low speed chase while they do so.

-- In Malcolm in the Middle, Reese's first driving lesson turns into an Escalating Chase, eventually culminating in his leading the whole thing through the test course and passing with flying colours.
+- In Malcolm in the Middle, Reese's first driving lesson turns into an Escalating Chase, eventually culminating in his leading the whole thing through the test course and passing with flying colors.

-- Happened on Seinfeld when George got a scooter-chair.
-The show's climax featured him slowly driving down the street, being chased by a group of old folks who were also on scooter-chairs.
+- Happens on Seinfeld when George gets a scooter-chair.
+The show's climax features him slowly driving down the street, being chased by a group of old folks who are also on scooter-chairs.

 - Justified's "Blaze of Glory" ends on one of these, between a U.S. Marshall with a bum knee and an old man dying of emphysema.
 The latter has taken off his oxygen tank, both because it's slowing him down and he's entertaining death as an option, and the Marshall is trying to get it back to him.

 - In an episode of 7th Heaven, Simon, a new driver, gets into a low speed car chase aided by his grandfather who has dementia but who is supposed to be helping him learn to drive.